-The decisions of the Plenum of the C.C. once again stress the fact that the auxiliary private allotment of the collective farmer (including his cow, etc.) must be really AUXILIARY (though the peculiarities of the different districts are taken into account).
-The basic path, however, for increasing the income of the collective farmer, is to further consolidate socialised production, to raise the profitability of the cattle sections of the collective farms and to increase the harvest obtained from the collective farm fields, etc.
+The decisions of the Plenum of the C.C. once again stress the fact that the auxiliary private allotment of the collective farmer, (including his cow, etc.) must be really auxiliary (the peculiarities of the different districts being taken into account).
+The basic path, however, for increasing the income of the collective farmer, is to further consolidate Socialized production, to raise the profitability of the cattle sections of the collective farms and to increase the harvest obtained from the collective farm fields, etc.

-Some comrades made a proposal that small workshops and industrial undertakings be organised in connection with the collective farms with a view to increasing their income.
+Some comrades made a proposal that small workshops and industrial undertakings be organized in connection with the collective farms with a view to increasing their income.
 It is obvious that this is not correct.
-It is quite plain that the further increase in the income of collective farms must follow the line of STRICT COLLECTIVE FARM PRODUCTION, above all, the line of consolidating such highly profitable branches as CATTLE RAISING. vegetable farming, fruit growing, etc., and the partial manufacture of agricultural raw material (cheese-making, etc.).
+It is quite plain that the further increase in the income of collective farms must follow the line of strict collective farm production, above all, the line of consolidating such highly profitable branches as cattle-raising, vegetable farming, fruit growing, etc., and the partial manufacture of agricultural raw material (cheese-making, etc.).

-The decisions of the Plenum of the C.C. of the C.P.S.U. are distinguishable by the tremendous concentration of their contents, and the extreme concreteness of the directions given, and give clear perspectives for the further consolidation of the collective farm system, as well as a further rise of Socialist agriculture.
+The decisions of the Plenum of the C.C. of the C.P.S.U. are to be distinguished by the tremendous concentration of their contents, and the extreme concreteness of the directions given, and give clear perspectives for the further consolidation of the collective farm system, as well as a further rise of Socialist agriculture.